Traditional Belgian Food in Brussels: 17 Must-Eats!

 What a trauma for a young student coming from a country with the finest chocolates in the world!

-Needless to say that Monsieur Gerbaud was missing the Belgian chocolate culture.
+Needless to say Monsieur Gerbaud was missing the Belgian chocolate culture.

 He started elaborating his very own chocolate in his student apartment and selling his creations to ex-pats and embassies.